Transport in Paris: Cycling

+Under Mayor Anne Hidalgo, 84km of bike lanes lanes were built in 2020-2025.
+Bicycle usage rose by 71% between the end of the Covid-19 lockdowns and 2023.

 National and international rail connections

 Paris's first "embarcadère" train station, the predecessor to the gare Saint-Lazare, appeared from 1837 as a home for the novelty Paris-à-Saint-Germain local line.
-Over the next ten years France's developing rail network would give Paris five (including the Saint-Lazare station) national railway stations and two suburban lines, and from 1848 Paris would become the designated centre of an "Étoile" (star) spider-web of rail with reaches to (and through) all of France's borders.
+Over the following ten years, France's developing rail network would give Paris five (including the Saint-Lazare station) national railway stations and two suburban lines, and from 1848 Paris would become the designated centre of an "Étoile" (star) spider-web of rail with reaches to (and through) all of France's borders.
 This pattern is still very visible in France's modern railway map.